kodecocodes/swift-algorithm-club/Red-Black Tree 2/README.markdown

 http://www.geeksforgeeks.org/red-black-tree-set-3-delete-2/

 Important to note is that the last one doesn't mention a few important details about deletion cases which can be found in the code itself.

+*Written for Swift Algorithm Club by Jaap Wijnen*